MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-external-tools.md

 * [Calculation groups](https://docs.microsoft.com/analysis-services/tabular-models/calculation-groups) for calculation reusability in complex models
 * [Perspectives](https://docs.microsoft.com/analysis-services/tabular-models/perspectives-ssas-tabular) to define focused, business-domain specific views of dataset metadata

-Managing metadata translations using external tools may be possible, but is not yet supported in this preview version; if the current user’s locale is a translated locale, editing objects in the field list does not work correctly using the current version of Power BI Desktop.
-Future updates may enable objects for local datasets (authored in the same Power BI Desktop instance) to be displayed using the actual object names instead of translated captions, and thus could then be edited.
+Managing metadata translations using external tools may be possible, but is not currently supported in this preview version.
+If the current user’s locale is a translated locale, editing objects in the field list does not work correctly using the current version of Power BI Desktop.

 There’s a known issue when you build reports against models that have calculation groups defined.
 If the calculation group defines dynamic formatting depending on the calculation/measure selected, such formatting is currently only available in table, matrix, and card visuals.
 Future updates may address expanding which visuals support calculation groups with dynamic formatting defined.